Hot to Go!: Composition

-“Hot to Go!” is a synth-pop, electropop, indie pop, dance-pop, and dance track with electroclash influences.
+“Hot to Go!” is a synth-pop, electropop, indie pop, dance-pop, and dance track with electroclash influences composed in the key of F-sharp major.
 In an analysis by The Line of Best Fits Sam Franzini, "Hot to Go!" describes the story of Roan "serv[ing] herself up on a platter, happy to be feasted upon and even relishing the opportunity to be lusted after... simulating the mind-bending obsession one can submit to in the presence of a hot person."
 The song's instrumentation features synthesizers, with the lyrics teaching a dance to the song and telling her future lovers that she is ready and waiting to spend time with them.
 Despite the song being about how "I want[ed] people to call me hot" according to Roan, she stated that outside of her stage name, "I still don't want to be called hot.
 It's so weird... people take it literally.
 It manifests in ways of, I feel really uncomfortable watching sex scenes."